cotowali/cotowali/README.md

-# Vash
+# Cotowari

-A shell script language that transpile into POSIX sh
+A script language that transpile into POSIX sh